Yoga for Emotional Healing: Myth or Reality?

-While yoga certainly isn’t a one-size-fits-all remedy or a substitute for traditional medicine whenever necessary, several studies including from Harvard University and The Center for Trauma and Embodiment in Boston, Massachusetts have recognized yoga as a complimentary therapy used and recommended by many physicians and healthcare practitioners.
+While yoga certainly isn’t a one-size-fits-all remedy or a substitute for traditional medicine whenever necessary, several studies including from Harvard University and The Center for Trauma and Embodiment in Boston, Massachusetts, have recognized yoga as a complementary therapy used and recommended by many physicians and healthcare practitioners.

 Among many others, the benefits of a regular yoga practice include stress management, reduced anxiety, better circulation, deeper sleep, and improved overall strength and flexibility, which may result in better pain management.

 Whenever we’re coping or dealing with emotional pain like trauma, anxiety, depression, or grief, a purely intellectual or mental approach to processing our emotions can sometimes fall short.
 This is because our bodies are intricately connected through a complex web of neurons or nerve endings within our nervous system that connects our bodies to our brains and helps them communicate with one another.
 In other words, we can’t think our way out of our pain entirely but; instead, we must invite the body to be part of the healing process if we’re looking for a more holistic approach.

 The ancient wisdom of yoga aims to unite the mind, body, and spirit into a single practice through the asana (physical postures), pranayama (breathwork), and dhyana (meditation), where we are able to develop curiosity and a felt sense of what is happening within the mind and body moment to moment, and how they shift as we move and transition between the postures.

 The breathwork and the ability to spend some time in each posture whilst feeling the body and its energy levels can also offer a safe space to explore the internal dialogue within the mind, also known as the monkey mind, and how they influence how we feel.